-St. Luke Lutheran Community:
+History of St. Luke Lutheran Community

-St. Luke Lutheran Home was founded in 1954 by the Lutheran Women's League of Stark and adjacent counties.
+St. Luke Lutheran Community now has four facilities: North Canton, Portage Lakes, Minerva, & The Waterford.
 It is affiliated with the Evangelical Lutheran Church of America (ELCA), recognized by the Lutheran Church - Missouri Synod (LCMS) and acknowledged as an outreach ministry of both.

-1965: A new facility was built on Applegrove in North Canton to accommodate 88 beds.
+- 1965: A new facility was built on Applegrove in North Canton to accommodate 88 beds.

-1971: It was necessary to expand which allowed for the needs of 150 residents to be met.
+- 1971: It was necessary to expand, which allowed for the needs of 150 residents to be met.

-1986: St. Luke Lutheran Community - North Canton had grown to a 234 bed facility.
+- 1986: St. Luke Lutheran Community - North Canton grew to a 234 bed facility.

-1993: The doors of the Independent Living addition, The Waterford at St. Luke, opened.
+- 1993: The doors of the Independent Living addition, The Waterford at St. Luke, opened.
 Sixty-eight stylish apartments simplify the lives of older adults allowing them to remain self-sufficient, secure and comfortable.

-2004: St. Luke Lutheran Community - Portage Lakes was established to meet increasing need for senior care in Summit County.
+- 2004: St. Luke Lutheran Community - Portage Lakes was established to meet increasing need for senior care in Summit County.
 Situated on the tranquil shore of South Turkeyfoot Lake, this skilled nursing and therapy facility can accommodate 56 individuals.

-2012: St. Luke Lutheran Community - Minerva, a 30-suite assisted living residence, opened featuring a state-of-the-art, Main Street design.
+- 2012: St. Luke Lutheran Community - Minerva, a 30-suite assisted living residence, opened featuring a state-of-the-art, Main Street design.

-2013: St. Luke Lutheran Community - Portage Lakes opened the addition of 15 suites of Assisted Living in March along with a beautiful Main Street-designed common space overlooking the lake.
+- 2013: St. Luke Lutheran Community - Portage Lakes opened the addition of 15 suites of Assisted Living in March along with a beautiful Main Street-designed common space overlooking the lake.

-2016: St. Luke Lutheran Community - North Canton opened a 2-story addition of 19 suites of Assisted Living and a state-of-the-art Rehabilitation Center including 24 private suites.
+- 2016: St. Luke Lutheran Community - North Canton opened a 2-story addition of 19 suites of Assisted Living and a state-of-the-art Rehabilitation Center including 24 private suites.